theweather/PacMenExercise/README.md

-# PacMen Exercise
-Week 7: PacMen Exercise
+# Week 7: PacMen Exercise

-# pacmen
+## So, what am I looking at here?

-The assignment was to make a functioning button that creates a new PacMan, and another functioning button that starts all PacMen present on the screen moving.
+### The assignment was to make a functioning button that creates a new PacMan, and another functioning button that starts all PacMen present on the screen moving.
+When "Make One" is pushed, the new PacMan image is positioned and added to the div called "game".
+It's then further added to the array of PacMen, which keeps track of the velocity and position of each one.
+PacMen are also supposed to bounce off whatever wall they hit.

+## How to Run This Project

+### You can run this by forking this repo to your own GitHub, and loading index.html in your browser.
+Click the Make One to create another PacMan, and Start Game to start them moving.

+## Roadmap of Future Improvements

+### Right now, there are no improvements planned for this particular code, but I may consider eventualy adding in code that makes each PacMan change direction whenever it hits the wall.

+## Licensing

-This repo is licensed via an MIT license.
+### This repository is licensed via an MIT license.
 You can read the license terms <a href="LICENSE">here</a>.

-Factory for making pacmen
-You are given a starter.html code.
-When button "make one" is pressed you need to complete the code to position the new pacman image and add it to the "game" div.
-It is then added to the array of pacmen, which keeps track of the position and velocity of each pacman.
-You also need to make each pacman bounce off any wall it hits.
-Start by getting at least one pacman positioned and viewable.

-Title Description of project (minimum 20 words) How to Run Roadmap of future improvements License information

 <img src="PacMan1.png">